Mateusz Możdżeń

-Mateusz Możdżeń (born 14 March 1991 in Warsaw) is a Polish professional footballer who plays as a midfielder for Polish club Legia Warsaw II.
+Mateusz Możdżeń (born 14 March 1991) is a Polish professional footballer who plays as a midfielder for Polish club Legia Warsaw II.

 Career

-Club

 He made his professional debut in an Ekstraklasa match against Wisła Kraków in October 2009.

 On 4 November 2010, he scored a goal against Manchester City in the 2010–11 UEFA Europa League group stages.
 The goal came on a spectacular long-range strike in the 92nd minute to make the score 3–1, thus securing victory for Lech Poznań.